jaredkrinke/luasmith/README.md

 Note that the built-in templates assume Markdown files contain metadata in frontmatter that includes `title`, `description`, `date`, and optionally `keywords`.
 See the `example/content/` directory for examples (using both Lua and a subset of YAML).

 ### Customization
-If you want to customize the site's appearance or functionality, just copy an existing theme directory and start modifying the templates and/or `theme.lua` script.
+If you want to customize the site's appearance or functionality, just copy an existing theme directory from this repository and start modifying the templates and/or Lua script.

 ## Example / Tutorial
 See [docs/tutorial.md](docs/tutorial.md) for a tutorial that starts from scratch with a trivial pipeline and builds it up into a simple blog theme.